nhood-org/nhood-engine-service-tests/README.md

 ## CI/CD

-Project is continuously integrated with `circleCi` pipeline that link to which may be found [here](https://circleci.com/gh/nhood-org/workflows/nhood-engine-service-tests)
+Project is continuously integrated within a `circleCi` pipeline that link to which may be found [here](https://circleci.com/gh/nhood-org/workflows/nhood-engine-service-tests)

 Pipeline is fairly simple:

 1. Validate tests
+1. Build docker image with test application

 Configuration of CI is implemented in `.circleci/config.yml`.